blattnem/swarmexperiments/swarm_1/README.md

 This script provides an implementation of the PSO algorithm with a teleportation mechanism.
 It offers flexibility to set various parameters and visualizes the optimization process in real-time.

-The script utilizes the PSO algorithm to minimize a function called `five_minima`, which is represented in a two-dimensional space.
+It utilizes the PSO algorithm to minimize a function called `five_minima`, which is represented in a two-dimensional space.
 This guide outlines the features, classes, methods, and parameters used in the script.

 ## Dependencies